-Farm Foundation® Agricultural Scholars will be required to attend all of the gatherings listed above, regularly check in with their mentor, and write a project capstone paper at the end of the program year.
+Farm Foundation Agricultural Scholars will be required to participate in all of the opportunities listed above, regularly check in with their mentor, and write a project capstone paper at the end of the program year.
 At times they may also be called up to comment, present or offer insight into on subject matter related to their research.

 What is the nomination timeline?